Arthur Charles Gook: Radio broadcasting

 Gook built a private radio station and started gospel broadcasts, a unique achievement in his time.
 Saemundur later became an influential radio voice in the religious program of the Icelandic national radio.
 The start of the UK Gospel Recordings centre occurred when Arthur Gook heard of the work of Gospel Recordings.
 He was forward looking and probably the first Christian to get the vision for using radio to spread the Gospel.
 He built the first ever Christian radio station, but was unable to continue its operation, due to the government refusing to issue a licence to broadcast.

 He immediately saw the way he could use the records in Iceland and contacted Gospel Recordings in the United States and work for the commencement of a British branch.
 Faced with the technical problems of making the Icelandic recordings, he turned to Eric Hogg, an electronic engineer who, as a young man of 20, had built the radio station for him.

 Eric Hogg, who was involved in the Missionary Technical Fellowship (who provided technical support to serving missionaries) also caught the vision of Gospel Recordings.
 He invited Joy Ridderhof to England in 1955 and arranged meetings and a press conference in London.
 It was during this time that the UK headquarters was established.

 Rev George Scott, then Home Director of China Inland Mission was the first Chairman.
-Scott, along with Eric Hogg and Gilbert Vinden, became the first members of the UK Council of Gospel Recordings, at one time the publishers of the largest amount of 45rpm records.
+Scott, along with Eric Hogg and Gilbert Vinden, became the first members of the UK Council of Gospel Recordings, at one time the publishers of the largest amount of 45 rpm records.